xbrowsersync/app/README.md

 ## Issues

-If you’ve found a bug or wish to request a new feature, please submit it [here](https://github.com/xbrowsersync/app/issues/).
+If you’ve found a bug or wish to request a new feature please submit it [here](https://github.com/xbrowsersync/app/issues/).

 ## Translation